This is Part 1, of 7-part series, read the other parts here: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7.

 Medicare Advantage plans are health plans that Medicare-approved private insurance companies administer.
 The Medicare system (a Federal government program) pays each Medicare Advantage plan a monthly amount for each participant’s health care, regardless of how much health care a person actually receives.
 By law, these plans must offer the same coverage (at a minimum) that traditional Medicare plans do.
 Some offer additional services.
 Medicare Advantage plans offer both HMO- and PPO-type arrangements.
 Many plans, though not all, also include Part D prescription drug coverage.

 If you enroll in Part C, you cannot also enroll in Part A and Part B (traditional Medicare) and (optionally) Medicare Supplemental insurance.
 It’s either “A-B-Medigap” or “C” You can switch from A-B-Medigap to C, or vice versa, albeit with some potential but important restrictions.
+In the case where Medicare Advantage also covers prescription drugs, it is either “A-B-Medigap-D” or “C”.
+You can switch from “A-B-Medigap-D” to “C”, or vice versa, albeit with some potential but important restrictions.
 So, although your initial choice is not set in stone, you must think carefully about your decision (and timing) to switch.

 Medicare Advantage plans have their own premiums, deductibles, and co-pays, separate from (and in place of) traditional Medicare.
 People often choose Medicare Advantage over traditional Medicare because out-of-pocket costs tend to be lower with these plans.
 However, it is important to consider many other factors, including choice of doctors (often fewer than with traditional Medicare), quality of care, benefits offered, and geographic availability of plans.
 Also, there are many more Medicare Advantage plans available in populated areas than in rural communities.